grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### Mating the gnat to the prospect)

-Hemi got on the ship-to-ship, "Captain Shakes, we are holding at sail-out depth, two-knot forward creep.
+Hemi got on the ship-to-ship.
+"Captain Shakes, we are holding at sail-out depth, two-knot forward creep.
 I think you can begin your dive now."

 "Fuckin' righto," came Shakes' crackling reply.